nikbrunner/dots-lnx/README.md

 df config --local status.showUntrackedFiles no

 # Add remote repo
-df remote add origin git@github.com:nikbrunner/dotfiles.git
+df remote add origin git@github.com:nikbrunner/dots-lnx.git

 # Initial pull from remote
-df pull origin master
+df pull origin main

 # Basic usage example:
-push.sh --dots
+# push.sh --dots
 ```

-## Homebrew

-Run `brew bundle` from the location folder of the `Brewfile` to install apps

 ## NeoVim

-For my [NeoVim](https://github.com/nikbrunner/nibru.nvim) setup I have a dedicated repository, which is declared in this repository as a submodule, **but** needs to be cloned seperately.
+For my [NeoVim](https://github.com/nikbrunner/nibru.nvim) setup I have a dedicated repository, which is declared in this repository as a submodule, **but** needs to be cloned seperately

-> Also remember to install `ripgrep` and `fzf`